qaware/from-rest-to-grpc-workshop/workshop/exercise-3/README.md

 To setup your Go environment, follow the instructions found at https://github.com/grpc-ecosystem/grpc-gateway#installation

+go install will install into $GOPATH/bin, make sure that it is in your $PATH.
+If not: `export PATH="$PATH:$(go env GOPATH)/bin"`
+Otherwise buf generate will complain about missing plugins.

 ## Code Generation using Buf

 The process of generating the required Go sources from the Proto files is a bit tedious when done by hand or